Pittsburgh–Syracuse football rivalry

 The Pittsburgh–Syracuse football rivalry is an American college football rivalry between the Pittsburgh Panthers and Syracuse Orange.
 It began in 1916 and has been played every year since 1955.
 The Panthers and Orange were both Eastern football independents for most of their history but have shared the same football conference since 1991 when the Big East Football Conference was formed from Eastern football independents.
 Pitt is the most played opponent for Syracuse and Syracuse is the third most played opponent for Pitt.
-Sharing membership in the Atlantic Coast Conference (ACC) since 2013, the Panthers and Orange are designated cross-divisional opponents.
+Sharing membership in the Atlantic Coast Conference (ACC) since 2013, the Panthers and Orange were designated cross-divisional opponents.
 Beginning in 2023, the ACC eliminated the Atlantic and Coastal divisions, going to one division.
 The Panthers and Orange were designated primary opponents, ensuring they will meet annually.
-They have played a total of 80 times, with Pittsburgh leading the series 44–32–3.
+They have played a total of 82 times, with Pittsburgh leading the series 46–32–3.

 History

 Series record

 From 1916–56, Pittsburgh led 8–2–2, but Syracuse went 11–5 to tie the series up.
 Pittsburgh then went on an 11-year winning streak from 1973–83.
 However, Syracuse went 16–1–1 from 1984–2001 to take the series lead (29–25–3).
 Pittsburgh has gone 20–3 since to retake the lead.

 The teams played the first-ever collegiate football game at the original Yankee Stadium in 1923 and marked the 100th anniversary of the game by replaying at the new Yankee Stadium on November 11, 2023.